Event Organiser RESOURCES (2025)

 Media: POSTERS, SOCIAL MEDIA, Press AND GRAPHICS

-Resources for marketing your 100 Hours event and/or for promoting use of the activities at home.
+Resources for marketing your 100 Hours event and/or for promoting use of the activities at home can be freely downloaded from our Event Organisers Google Drive space.

 Please consider sending a press release to your local/regional newspapers and radio stations whether you are running an event or not.
 This can be a great way to raise awareness of your organisation as well as promoting use of 100hours.online.